Symmetry-reduced Loop Quantum Gravity: Plane Waves, Flat Space and the Hamiltonian Constraint: Introduction

 \section{Introduction}

-The main motivation for this paper is the question about the occurrence of quantum vacuum dispersion of electromagnetic or gravitational waves.
-There exists an extensive literature about this topic, energy-dependent speed of light, Lorentz invariance violations, modifications of special relativity,\ldots, see an overview in \cite{Florian}, most of it based on semiclassical models.
-A more specific example, dealing with gravitational wave dispersion, is \cite{Hos}, where generally the effects of inhomogeneous perturbations of homogenous cosmological models on gravitational and electromagnetic waves are studied.
-In the present paper we study a simpler, but fully quantized model, symmetry reduced by homogeneity in two dimensions, but manifestly inhomogeneous in the third one, so that the dynamics happens in one spatial dimension.
-This restriction to effectively 1+1 dimensions is very convenient for the study of the speed of waves, so that here we are able to obtain results from a fully quantized model.
+The main motivation for this study is to investigate the occurrence of quantum vacuum dispersion of electromagnetic or gravitational waves.
+Due to the discreteness of space at the Planck scale in LQG the speculation arises that the speed of extremely high-energy photons might depart from the constant value $c$.
+There is extensive literature on this topic, energy-dependent speed of light, Lorentz invariance violations, modifications of special relativity, etc. (see an overview in \cite{Florian}), most of which are based on semiclassical models.
+A more specific example, dealing with gravitational wave dispersion, is \cite{Hos}, where the effects of inhomogeneous perturbations of homogenous cosmological models on gravitational and electromagnetic waves are studied.
+In the present paper we study only the propagation and dispersion of plane gravitational waves as background for Einstein-Maxwell waves, the latter ones to be studied at a later stage.
+We set up a simple, but fully quantized model, symmetry reduced by homogeneity in two dimensions, but manifestly inhomogeneous in the third one, so that the dynamics happens in one spatial dimension.
+This restriction to effectively 1+1 dimensions is very convenient for the study of the speed of waves, it enables us to obtain results from a fully quantized model, where unidirectional waves are singled out by the action of ``unidirectionality operators" on more general states.

+A few words to Loop Quantum Gravity in general: It is an attempt to formulate General Relativity (GR) as a Yang-Mils like theory with the gauge group $SU(2)$.
+In the canonical version \cite{AA,Carlo,Bohr,Dah,bod} (there is also a covariant version \cite{Rov}) spatial components of an (independent) connection play the role of a gauge potential.
+The spatial metric is replaced by orthonormal triads at every point in space, $e_i={e^a}_i(x)\,\partial_a$ with the triad matrix ${e^a}_i$.
+The canonical variables, conjugate to the connection are densitized triads ${E^a}_i=e\,{e^a}_i$, where $e$ is the determinant of the inverse triad matrix.

+The dynamics of the system is determined by a Hamiltonian, which consists of constraints, corresponding to the general covariance (coordinate independence) of the theory so that the dynamical evolution is merely a form of gauge (for constraints and gauge freedom see e.\,g. \cite{HT}).
+The constraints are the Hamiltonian constraint, generating the evolution from one spacelike hypersurface to the next one, the diffeo constraint, generating spatial diffeomorphisms, and the Gau\ss\ constraint, generating triad rotations.

+In order to keep the constraints first class, the connection is assumed as only partially independent from the triads (or, equivalently, from the metric), an approach between Einstein-Hilbert and Hilbert-Palatini.
+The independent part is the extrinsic curvature of spacelike hypersurfaces, $K_{ab}$.
+The usual connection in LQG is the Ashtekar connection ${A_a}^i={\Gamma_a}^i-\beta{K_a}^i$, where ${\Gamma_a}^i$ is the spin connection derived from the triad (Levi-Civita in an orthogonal basis), ${K_a}^i$ is the extrinsic curvature with one space-time index $a$ and one orthogonal index $i$ (see (\ref{ext}) and (\ref{K}) below), and $\beta$ is the Barbero-Immirzi parameter, a real number.